Heigen007/TranslateJsonValues/README.md

 # Json Translator
 Application that helps to translate json values to other languages.

+Helps in situations when you have many languages on the website and you save different languages in different objects with the same properties

 ## Usage
 Run 'npm i' command in the terminal